knockdata/jekyll-now/_posts/2019-04-30-Nginx-Tutorial-Step-by-Step-with-Examples.md

+---
+layout: post
-# Nginx Tutorial Step by Step with Examples
+title: Nginx Tutorial Step by Step with Examples
+comments: true
+tags: nginx, reverse proxy, load balancer, CDN, content cache
+---

 Nginx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 The software was created by Igor Sysoev and first publicly released in 2004.

 I got a chance to work with a project using nginx intensively.
 On the way, I spend some time experimenting with it.
 Here I record down my exploration of nginx.

+The article will cover nginx runnable examples from basic web servers, HTTPS termination, reverse proxy, load balancing and content cache.

 ## Step 0 - Environment Preparation